bokub/vanity-eth/README.md

 ## Performance

 For some reason, the performance of Vanity-ETH can vary a lot from a browser to another.
-Right now, Chrome seems to be the one providing the best results.
+Currently, Chrome provides the best results.

 Using Vanity-ETH on your phone or tablet will work, but don't expect to reach the speed of a good old computer.